 Delicious Brunch Food in Downtown Orlando, FL

-Fried heirloom tomato, 2 eggs, house made mozzarella, hickory smoked bacon on two slices of toast
+Fried heirloom tomato, 2 fried eggs, smoked gouda, hickory smoked bacon on Brioche toasts

 Two eggs, home fries, toast